The Origins of Alabama’s Cruelty Laws

-Alabama’s early animal-related statutes, dating from approximately the mid 1800s through the late 1960s, viewed animals exclusively as property of monetary value.
+Alabama’s early animal-related statutes, dating from approximately the mid-1800s, viewed animals exclusively as property of monetary value.
 Though many of these early laws penalize the mistreatment of animals, they do so from the perspective of loss of property (monetary damages), not ethical consideration.

-The “animals” of original animal laws were livestock, e.g., animals valued for their market price, production value, or as farm labor.
-Alabama Code §§ 3-1-10–11.1, for example, harming another person’s animal is treated identically to damaging another person’s “article or commodity of value” (e.g., farm equipment, cotton, corn, or peanuts).
+Thus, the “animals” of original animal laws were livestock, e.g., animals valued for their market price, production value, or as farm labor.
+Under Alabama Code § 3-1-10 through 11.1, for example, harming another person’s animal is comparable to damaging another person’s “article or commodity of value” (e.g., farm equipment, cotton, corn, or peanuts).
 The law allows for a fine and/or imprisonment for the harm or killing of an animal, but only if it is another person’s animal; assigns restitution according to only monetary damage; and mitigates or justifies acts committed as retribution for prior damage to the defendant’s property.

 Cruelty Becomes Criminal in Alabama

-1977 § 13A-11-14 Cruelty to Animals was enacted in 1977.
+1977 — The modern cruelty statute originated in 1977 as § 13A-11-14 Cruelty to Animals.
 The statute criminalized intentional or reckless “cruel mistreatment” of any animal, “cruel neglect” of one’s own animal, or killing or injuring another person’s animal “without good cause.”
 Violation was a Class B misdemeanor punishable by up to six months of imprisonment and a fine of up to $3,000.
 The statute did not (and still does not) define “animal.”

 2010 — Cruelty to Animals remained unchanged until it was amended in 2010 via Act 2010-550 (HB561) to add more stringent penalties for subsequent offenses.